Jessie De Priest tea at the White House

-In 1929, First Lady of the United States Lou Hoover invited Jessie De Priest, wife of Chicago congressman Oscar De Priest, to the traditional tea hosted by new administrations for congressional wives at the White House.
-Oscar De Priest, a Republican, was the first African American elected to Congress in the 20th century and the first elected outside the Southern United States.
+In 1929, First Lady of the United States Lou Hoover invited Jessie De Priest, wife of Chicago congressman Oscar Stanton De Priest, to the traditional tea hosted by new administrations for congressional wives at the White House.
+De Priest, a Republican, was the first African American elected to Congress in the 20th century and the first elected outside the Southern United States.

 Southern politicians and journalists strongly objected to the invitation of De Priest with vitriolic attacks.
-The White House invitation served as a nexus of larger issues; at the turn of the century, the American South had disfranchised most African Americans and excluded them from political life.
+The White House invitation served as a nexus of larger issues; at the turn of the century, the American South had disenfranchised most African Americans and excluded them from political life.
 Those states had also imposed white supremacist Jim Crow laws, including racial segregation in public facilities.
 However, Herbert Hoover had won five Southern states in his landslide election to the presidency in 1928; some of these legislatures were now most critical of the tea invitation.

 The White House tea on June 12 followed a campaign in May and June 1929 by Congressman George H. Tinkham of Massachusetts, who tried to gain approval of a proposal to enforce provisions of the Fourteenth and Fifteenth Amendments against racial discrimination.
 Tinkham proposed to reduce the South's congressional apportionment and penalize the region for the largely Black portion of their voting populations they had disenfranchised.
 This was defeated, but Democrats feared the reach of the Republican administration and latched on to the tea issue as a way to rally their ranks against Hoover on the issue of segregation.

 Background

 During the Civil War and afterward, Presidents Lincoln, Grant, Hayes, Cleveland and Coolidge had received black leaders such as Frederick Douglass and Sojourner Truth at the White House.
 In 1798 President John Adams had dined in the executive residence with Joseph Bunel, a representative of the Haitian President during its revolution, and his black wife.
 Black Republicans (often of mixed race) were elected to Congress from the South during and after Reconstruction.
 In 1901 Republican President Theodore Roosevelt had entertained Booker T. Washington, a national leader who was president of Tuskegee Institute, a historically black college, to dinner at the White House.

 However, from 1890 to 1908, Southern states dominated by white conservative Democrats passed new constitutions and laws to disenfranchise most blacks, excluding them from the political system.
 Nevertheless, these states continued to be represented in Congress in proportion to their total populations, giving the white Democrats outsized power.
 Additionally, those states had imposed white supremacy and Jim Crow customs, including legal racial segregation in public facilities.
-Blacks were relegated to second-class status.
-So the Hoovers' invitation of Jessie De Priest to the White House along with other wives of congressmen shook the South's social structure.
+Blacks were relegated to second-class status, and therefore the Hoovers' invitation of Jessie De Priest to the White House along with other wives of congressmen shook the South's social structure.